 Mother's Day Reflection: Things Mum Said That Make Sense Now (Or Not)

-But what if you could pay tribute to the most important woman in your life (gfs and wives, relax, you can have that title on the 364 other days in the year) just by looking back on what she has said all these years and knowing that mothers know best?
+NEWS FLASH: Mother's Day is less than two weeks away.
+Amidst trying to fulfil her requests for a designer bag or for grandchildren, what if you could pay tribute to the most important woman in your life (gfs and wives, relax, you can have that title on the 364 other days in the year) just by looking back on what she has said all these years and knowing that mothers know best?
 Or maybe not.

 1. Cover your mouth when you sneeze or cough